Ivy-Apps/ivy-wallet/docs/guidelines/Architecture.md

 ### Domain Mapper classes (optional)

-A classes responsible for transforming and validating raw models (e.g. DTOs, entities) to domain ones.
+A class responsible for transforming and validating raw models (e.g. DTOs, entities) to domain ones.
 These validations can fail so mappers usually return `Either<Error, DomainModel>`.

 ### Repository